When a child writes, they are often two distinct people. A composer and a secretary. Both need your teaching. Both need nurturing.

 Reviewing your practice: questions to consider

-- Do you have high expectations for transcription, spelling, handwriting and teach them through regular mini-lessons?
+- How do you have high expectations for transcription, spelling, handwriting and teach them through regular mini-lessons?

-- Do you encourage children to concentrate on the composition of their piece (process) before placing their attention on grammar, linguistic features and conventions (the product)?
+- How do you encourage children to concentrate on the composition of their piece before placing their attention on adherence to conventions?

-- Do you explicitly teach techniques for revising and editing?
+- How do you explicitly teach techniques for revising and editing?

-- After drafting, do you allow children time to both edit and revise their pieces?
+- After drafting, how do you ensure children have time to both revise and proof-read their pieces?

-- Do you encourage children to regularly re-read and share their work with their peers?
+- How do you encourage children to regularly re-read and share their developing compositions with their peers?

-- Do you teach grammar functionally; always with a view to aid children’s compositions?
+- How do you teach grammar functionally; always with a view that your instruction will aid children’s writing that day?

-- Do you encourage children to use a variety of strategies for spelling including inventing spellings?
+- How do you encourage children to use a variety of strategies for spelling including inventing spellings?

-- Do you provide children with resources and time in which to check invented and unsure spellings before publishing?
+- How do you provide children with resources and time in which to check invented and unsure spellings before publishing?

-- Do you teach handwriting and keyboard skills through the publishing of writing projects?
+- How do you teach handwriting and keyboard skills through the publishing of writing projects?